The Who Sell Out: Writing and recording

+The album was mixed by Lambert and Damon Lyon-Shaw intermittently throughout November, coming up with a finished master at IBC on 20 November.
+While the concept of the album with its song-commercials and mock jingles is maintained through the first side, it disappears midway through the second side after "Medac", although the band had recorded many other jingles they could have used to complete the side.
+The album was scheduled for release on 17 November until Odorono deodorant threatened to sue over their image on the album's cover art, prompting Stamp to negotiate with all four products seen on the front and back covers to ensure their permission for use.

 Packaging

 The cover is divided into panels featuring a photograph by David Montgomery of each of the band members, two on the front and two on the back.
-On the front is Pete Townshend applying Odorono brand deodorant from an oversized stick, and Roger Daltrey sitting in a bathtub full of Heinz baked beans (holding an oversized tin can of the same).
+On the front is Pete Townshend applying Odorono brand deodorant from an oversized stick, and Roger Daltrey sitting in a bathtub full of Heinz Baked Beans (holding an oversized tin can of the same).
 Daltrey variously claimed that he had either caught pneumonia, the flu, or "the worst cold that [he had] had in [his] lifetime" after sitting for a prolonged period in the bathtub, as the beans had just come out of the fridge, and were "freezing cold".
-On the back is Keith Moon applying Medac (an acne ointment) from an oversized tube to an oversized pimple, and John Entwistle in a leopard-skin Tarzan suit, squeezing a blonde model in a leopard-skin bikini with one arm and a teddy bear with the other (an ad for the Charles Atlas exercise course mentioned in one of the album's fake commercials).
+On the back is Keith Moon applying Medac (an acne ointment) from an oversized tube to an oversized pimple, and John Entwistle in a leopard-skin Tarzan suit, squeezing a blonde model, Jill Langham, in a leopard-skin bikini with one arm and a teddy bear with the other (an ad for the Charles Atlas exercise course mentioned in one of the album's fake commercials).

+Original vinyl copies of Sell Out end with an audio oddity that repeats into a locked groove (In response to the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band).
+The music in the locked groove is a snippet of what was originally intended to be a vocal jingle for the Who's UK label Track Records.

+When the LP was released on Track Records in the UK in 1967, a psychedelic poster illustrated by Adrian George was included inside the first 1000 copies (500 stereo and 500 mono).
+They came with a sticker on the front cover stating 'Free Psychedelic Poster Inside'.
+Because of their rarity, first pressings with poster and sticker have sold for more than £600 (about $).
+The 20 by 30 in poster was reinstated into the vinyl packaging when The Who's back catalogue of studio albums was restored to vinyl in 2012.